What Is ADHD and Why Does Your Executive Function Matter?

 I can help.

-As an ADHD, nutrition and health coach and a qualified chef with over 20 years of experience, I can help your adult patients manage and maximise their ADHD gifts through education, skills coaching and life coaching to facilitate self-awareness.
+As an ADHD, nutrition and executive function coach, I can help your adult patients manage and maximise their ADHD gifts through education, executive function coaching and life coaching to facilitate self-awareness.

 I believe ADHDers can live fulfilling lives when the necessary support and structure are available.
 This includes medical treatment and holistic ADHD management such as coaching.